murtuza777/Contexer/docs/SETUP.md

 ---

-**Need help?** The VibePilot MVP is functional without any API keys for testing the core autonomous build experience!
+**Need help?** The Contexer MVP is functional without any API keys for testing the core autonomous build experience!